renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/rust.md

 # Rust

-Trivy supports [Cargo](https://doc.rust-lang.org/stable/cargo/), which is the Rust package manager.
+Vul supports [Cargo](https://doc.rust-lang.org/stable/cargo/), which is the Rust package manager.
 The following scanners are supported for Cargo.

 | Package manager | SBOM  | Vulnerability | License |